saraprettyman/resume_parser/README.md

 <div><br><br></div>

 ## 💡 Why This Exists
-ATS and recruiter software often strip away formatting, bullets, and design elements — leaving a plain-text version of your resume that can look very different from the PDF you submit. **Resume Parser** reveals that hidden view so you can improve based on facts, not guesswork.
+ATS and recruiter software often strip away **formatting, bullets, and design elements** — leaving a plain-text version of your resume that can look very different from the PDF you submit. **Resume Parser** reveals that hidden view so you can improve based on facts, not guesswork.
 Runs entirely **offline** — your data never leaves your machine.

 This is a project by **Digital Resume Solutions LLC**, created with a privacy-first approach.
-Everything runs locally on your machine — your data never leaves your computer.

 ## 🚀 Features